John H. Burke

 John Harley Burke (June 2, 1894 – May 14, 1951) was an American lawyer, real estate broker and politician.
-The Democrat served as the first United States Representative from California's 18th congressional district for one term, from 1933 to 1935.
+The Democrat was the first United States Representative from California's 18th congressional district, serving for one term from 1933 to 1935.

 Background

+Burke was born on June 2, 1894, in Excelsior in Richland County, Wisconsin.
+At the age of three, he moved with his parents to Milaca, Minnesota.
+Three years later, they moved to San Pedro, California, before settling in Long Beach, California, in 1909.